 Arrival at Your New Location

-It is your responsibility to tell the movers where you would like the boxes placed as well as checking for any items that have been lost or damaged in the move.
+It is your responsibility to tell the movers where you would like the boxes placed as well as to check for any items that have been lost or damaged in the move.
 Remember, the DoD now offers full replacement value for personal property that is lost or damaged.
-In the event you are unable to move into your new home immediately, contact the new housing office’s settling- in services for information regarding where your property will be delivered and stored until you are ready to move.
+In the event that you are unable to move into your new home immediately, contact the new housing office’s settling-in services for information regarding where your property will be delivered and stored until you are ready to move.

 PPM Moving Tips

 Some military members prefer to move themselves to their next duty station.
 This is a voluntary program called the Partially Procured Move, or PPM.
-This was formerly known as a do-it-yourself (DITY)) move, and you may still hear it referred to as a DITY move.
+This was formerly known as a do-it-yourself (DITY) move, and you may still hear it referred to as such.

 You have to request authorization to do a PPM move.
 If authorization and approval for this program are granted, the service member will be paid 95% of the amount of money the government would have paid for the move.

 It is important to address any questions regarding the PCS to the appropriate office to ensure all necessary actions have been taken and benefits for which you may be eligible are received.